Year 1 Classroom Expectations and Routines for 2018

 Students are expected to wear the Atwell school uniform at all times.
 On Fridays the students are encouraged to wear their faction shirts and hats.

 If your child requires extra support with the learning program, the class teacher will organise a time with you to meet and discuss their needs and outline how you can support their learning at home.
-If you have any questions or concerns specific to your child please do not hesitate to make an appointment.
+If you have any questions or concerns specific to your child please do not hesitate to make an appointment with the classroom teacher.

 We are looking forward to a great year with you and your child.
 We hope this information is useful, as it is a basic outline for the rest of the year.